mmuller88/mmblog/content/newsletter-31/index.md

 <https://dev.to/rasaf_ibrahim/styled-components-in-material-ui-mui-with-styled-utility-3l3j>

-Nice example for how to use React styled components together with MUI / (former Material UI).
+A nice example of how to use React-styled components together with MUI / (former Material UI).

 Thanks a lot to the author [Rasaf Ibrahim](https://dev.to/rasaf_ibrahim)